Visit our Re-post guidelines

 This past April 28th, the Seattle Atheists invited John Geisheker to correct some of these myths.
 He is Executive Director and General Counsel for Doctors Opposing Circumcision (DOC), an organization which opposes the unnecessary genital surgery of any child.

-His presentation was video-recorded and uploaded on YouTube, so if you're interested, you can open the link in a new tab before reading on:
+His presentation was video-recorded and uploaded on YouTube, so if you're interested, you can watch the video below before continuing.

 I have handily rehashed most of what he says in the rest of my article, partly thanks to the notes I took -- which you can see me doing in the center of the frame.